9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Move Widget_Sanitization into a new class and put it in Admin Folder.

 - Class_Children_Order_Trait in PHP 5.6 we cannot have static and abstract in a trait(make interface?).

 - Add more order by options in query_settings "order posts by" collapsible.